 We provide our clients with a copy of our test plan template to enable them to plan and track their user acceptance testing.
 We like to use Google Sheets but are open to other options.

-Next time you commission a new website make sure you contact us to find out more about how we capture and control the testing of Umbraco projects.
+Next time you commission a new website make sure you contact us to find out more about how we capture and control the testing of your Umbraco web project.
 And be sure to take a look at our ‘What happens when…my Umbraco agency doesn’t have good testing processes?’ blog post for more on this as well.